Microsoft did separate the Security and Compliance Center into two individual centers. Not only that,…

 Create Office 365 resource mailbox in Exchange Hybrid

-It’s good to through the Exchange Hybrid test plan checklist before you start to migrate any mailboxes to Exchange Online – Office 365.
+It’s important to go through the Exchange Hybrid test plan checklist before you start to migrate any mailboxes to Exchange Online – Office 365.
 One of the items is to create an Office 365 resource mailbox in Exchange Hybrid configuration.
-In this article, we will look at the different options on how to create Office 365 resource mailbox in Exchange Hybrid.
+In this article, we will look at how to create Office 365 resource mailbox in Exchange Hybrid.

 Create Office 365 resource mailbox